zhichaogit/kafkaToDB/README.md

 *    --key <arg>         key deserializer, default is:<br>
                          org.apache.kafka.common.serialization.StringDeserializer
 * -p,--partition <arg>   partition number to process message, one thread only process<br>
-                         the data from one partition,default: 16. the format: "id [, id] ...", id
+                         the data from one partition,default: 16. the format: "id [, id] ...", id <br>
-                         should be: "id-id". example:
+                         should be: "id-id". example:<br>
-                         a. -p "1,4-5,8" : means process the partition 0,3,4,5 and 6
+                         a. -p "1,4-5,8" : means process the partition 0,3,4,5 and 6<br>
-                         b. -p 4 : means process the partition 0,1,2 and 3
+                         b. -p 4 : means process the partition 0,1,2 and 3 <br>
-                         c. -p "2-2" : means process the partition 3
+                         c. -p "2-2" : means process the partition 3<br>
 * -s,--schema <arg>      default database schema, use the schema from data without this option, <br>
-                        you should write like this [schemaName] if schemaName is lowerCase. default:null
+                         you should write like this [schemaName] if schemaName is lowerCase. default:null<>
 *    --skip              skip all errors of data, default: false
 *    --sto <arg>         kafka poll time-out limit, default: 60s
 * -t,--topic <arg>       REQUIRED. topic of subscription
 *    --table <arg>       table name, default: null,you should write like this [tablename]  if tablename is lowerCase
 *    --tenant <arg>      tanent user name, default: null
 * -v,--version           print the version of KafkaCDC
 *    --value <arg>       value deserializer, default is:<br>
                          org.apache.kafka.common.serialization.StringDeserializer
 * -z,--zook <arg>        zookeeper connection list, ex:<node>:port[/kafka],...
 *    --zkto <arg>        zookeeper time-out limit, default: 10s